Your finances and COVID-19

 What support can I get from my utilities supplier?

 Energy and gas suppliers

-With effect from 8am on 17 March, the following measures have been put in place to help you remain connected to your electricity and gas supplies during this period:
+Since 17 March, the following measures have been in place to help you remain connected to your electricity and gas supplies during this period:

-- Domestic disconnections are suspended until at least 16 June
+- Domestic disconnections are suspended until at 29 June 2020

 - Emergency credit levels for prepaid (Pay As You Go) gas meters will increase from €10 to €100

 - Suppliers will offer online and over the phone top up services if you have a prepaid (Pay As You Go) electricity meter and cannot reach a shop